The Unforeseen Flaws Of Real Estate

-Whether you are buying or selling a home, it is imperative you understand what influences price in the marketplace.
-I want to share some of the most important “red flags” to be mindful of when you buy or sell.
-The term “red flags” does not mean do not buy this property, or, I cannot sell this property.
+Whether you are buying or selling a home, it is imperative to understand what influences price in the marketplace.
+Here are some of the most important “red flags” to be mindful of when you buy or sell.
+The term “red flags” does not mean do not buy this property, nor does it suggest, I cannot sell this property.
 What it does mean is stop and consider the impact to you if you do move forward.
-It is very important for you to understand the effect flaws have on the value of that particular home.
+You need to understand the affect flaws have on the value of that particular home.

-What Am I To Look For If They Are Invisible?
+What Am I To Look For If They Are Unforeseen?

-Years of observations and experience have demonstrated that these are real issues in the minds of a significant segment of buyers coming into the marketplace.
-In my opinion, most all property, regardless of its limitations, can be a good value if it is priced accordingly.
-Below is a list of what we have defined as “red flags” or conditions that will influence the price a buyer will pay for a house in any marketplace.
-This list describes some of the issues to look for when buying or selling a house.
-While these are the major factors, there may be other issues that can affect the sale or purchase price of a particular house.
+Years of observations and experience have demonstrated that these flaws are real issues in the minds of a segment of buyers coming into the marketplace.
+When priced accordingly, most all property, regardless of its limitations, can be a good value.
+Below is a list of “red flags” or conditions that will influence the price a buyer will pay for a house in any marketplace.
+This list describes some of the issues to look for when buying or selling a home.
+While these are the significant factors, there may be other issues that can affect the sale or purchase price of a particular house.

-I encourage you to consider the effects of any red flag issues on a house you intend to buy and to realize that the same red flags that may allow you to buy a house for a “great price” will still be there when you sell the house in the future.
+When buying any house with red flag issues, realize that the same red flags that may allow you to buy a home for a “great price” will still be there when you sell the house in the future.

 The Common “Red Flags”

-3. Economic/Other Factors – Local or neighborhood economic factors, like increased property taxes, labor strikes, plant layoffs, etc. can affect a home’s value.
+3. Economic/Other Factors – Local or neighborhood economic factors, like high property taxes, labor strikes, plant layoffs, etcetera, can affect a home’s value.

 4. New Subdivision – Before buying a home in a new subdivision, ask the developer to see specific plans for the development of the remaining lots.
-Keep in mind developers sometimes have external factors that force them to sell, change, or abandon plans for the subdivision’s development.
+Understand that developers sometimes have external factors that force them to sell, change, or abandon plans for the subdivision’s development.
 Are there restrictive covenants?
 If so, are they recorded at the courthouse?
 Always obtain and keep a copy of them.

-5. Vacant Land and Oversize Lots – Vacant land always presents the risk of the unknown.
+5. Vacant Land and Oversize Lots – Vacant land presents the risk of the unknown.
 Find out who owns the adjacent vacant property and what their plans are for it.
-Remember, regardless of the owner’s intent that intent and zoning can change with time and circumstances.
-Homes with lots in excess of the typical lot size in an area can affect the value.
+Remember, regardless of the owner’s intent, that intent and zoning can change with time and circumstances.

-6. Adjacent Property Features – The property next to, behind and across from a home may have a bearing on its future sale potential.
-Ask yourself if the price is consistent with neighborhood variables like condition, size, zoning compatibility, junk in the yard, etc.
+6. Adjacent Property Features – The property next to, behind, and across the street may have a bearing on its future sale potential.
+Ask yourself if the price is consistent with neighborhood variables like condition, size, zoning compatibility, junk in the yard, etcetera.

 7. Floor Plans and Amenities – Consider the layout and size of rooms when evaluating a home.
-Does a two-bedroom home fit into an area of mostly three-bedroom homes?
-A home with a bedroom that can only be entered through another bedroom should be evaluated differently.
-Houses lacking a garage in an area where garages are common should be of concern.
+Does a two-bedroom house fit into an area of mostly three-bedroom homes?
+Be cautious when a floor plan requires one to enter a bedroom only through another bedroom.
+Houses lacking a garage in an area where garages are standard should be of concern.
 Unusual floor plans and over sized rooms may not work efficiently for some families.
 Further, missing amenities, such as no half bath in high traffic areas when most other homes in the area have them, can sometimes affect marketability.

-10. Additions – Older homes with new additions or remodeling may not cause concern but should encourage questions and research about the project, with regard to floor plans and over investing.
-Incomplete construction or incomplete remodeling can affect the value of a property and should be considered when making a purchasing decision.
+10. Additions – Older homes with new additions or remodeling may not cause concern.
+Still, they should encourage questions and research about the project, about floor plans, and permitting.
+Incomplete construction or incomplete renovation can affect the value of a property.
+Considered it when making a purchasing decision.

-11. Poor Construction and/or Condition – Keep in mind that cleanliness, upkeep, and outward appearance all affects the value of a home.
-Check the quality of building materials and workmanship like miter joints, door frames, mop boards, consistency in plastering, woodwork, and painting.
-Also, check major parts like the roof, off-brand HVAC systems, support beams and basement leakage.
-Also look everywhere for evidence of previous major water damage.
+11. Poor Construction and Condition – Keep in mind that cleanliness, upkeep, and outward appearance all affect the value of a home.
+Check the quality of building materials and quality like miter joints, door frames, mop boards, consistency in plastering, woodwork, and painting.
+Also, check significant parts like the roof, off-brand HVAC systems, support beams, and basement leakage.
+Also, look everywhere for evidence of previous considerable water damage.

-13. Negative Environmental Concerns and Hazards – Groundwater contamination, leaking underground storage tanks, asbestos, urea-formaldehyde foam, radon gas, waste disposal sites and even busy streets are generally a matter of known information in neighborhoods.
+13. Negative Environmental Concerns and Hazards – Groundwater contamination, leaking underground storage tanks, asbestos, urea-formaldehyde foam, radon gas, waste disposal sites, and even busy streets are generally a matter of public information in neighborhoods.
 Ask your representative for help in determining the degree of concern and where you can find more information on the subject.

 OK, So Now What?

-To the potential buyer, I say weigh the factors above carefully if one or more are present in the home.
-The more “red flags” present, the greater effect on the value.
-Remember there is no such thing as the “perfect” home, also remember the seller may have already taken the “red flags” into consideration in determining the asking price.
+To the potential buyer, I say to weigh the factors above carefully if one or more are present in the home: the more “red flags” present, the more significant effect on the value.
+There is no such thing as the “perfect” home.
+Remember, the seller may have already considered the “red flags” in determining the asking price.

-To the seller I would say, if your home has a “red flag” be alert so as not to overprice your home.
+To the seller, I would say, if your home has a “red flag” be alert so as not to overprice your home.
 Remember that there is a buyer for every home.
-I have observed that objections seem to melt away as the price is reduced.
-The point is that money cures all defeciencies.
-The real trick is not to get excited and over react.
+I have observed that objections seem to melt away as sellers reduce the price.
+The point is that money cures all deficiencies.
+The real trick is not to get excited and overreact.

-This list of “red flags” is not all-inclusive, yet potential buyers and sellers can utilize it to raise awareness of conditions that affect a home’s value.
+This list of “red flags” is not all-inclusive.
+Yet, potential buyers and sellers can utilize it to raise awareness of conditions that affect a home’s value.
 This list creates awareness and points a buyer in the right direction.
-It basically calls attention and says be mindful of the items explained on the list.
-Any stories or thoughts to share on your experiences or other items I should include here would be welcome.
-Please contact me or comment below.
+It calls attention and says, be mindful of the items explained on the list.